earthlab/earthlab.github.io/_drafts/courses/coures-template-do-not-edit/2017-01-01-course-home.md

 ---
 layout: single
 category: course-materials
-title: "VC Intro"
+title: "Course template landing page"
 nav-title: "Workshop landing page"
-permalink: /courses/intro-version-control-git/
+permalink: /courses/example-course-name/
-course: "intro-version-control-git"
+course: "example-course-name" # this is the "Course" or module name. it needs to be the same for all lessons in the workshop
 module-type: 'overview'
-module-title: "Introduction to version control and git"
+module-title: "Course template landing page"
 week-landing: 0
 week: 0
 sidebar: